viviandotdev/ObsidianVault/+ Encounters/Reasons to exercise.md

 - Improves mental health, alleviates stress, depression and anxiety
 	- Stimulates the release of norepinephrine, serotonin, and dopamine.
 - During exercise, contracting muscles release signaling molecules called [[myokines]].
-	- during exercise when the muslces contract it release signaling molecules called **myokines**
+	- During exercise when the muslces contract it release signaling molecules called **myokines**
 - Increase metabolic efficiency.
 	- Decrease insulin resistance and increase sensitivity, the body can easily switch to fat oxidation ( burning fat for fuel)
 	- Muscles can decrease insulin resistance, this allows more glucose to enter your cells keeping blood sugar low.
 We only need a little bit of insulin for our cells to start to let glucose in,